staringispolite/cochlea/README.md

-# cochlea
+# Cochlea
-A configurable spectrum-band and beat-detection visualizer
+## A configurable spectrum-band and beat-detection visualizer